hpcgroup/TraceR/docs/userguide/codes-config-file.rst

     fat-tree: adaptive/static

-Network specific parameters
+Network specific parameters (PARAMS)
-"""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""

 Torus:

     n_dims
         number of dimensions in the torus

     dim_length
         length of each dimension

 Dragonfly:

     num_routers
         number of routers within a group.

     global_bandwidth
         bandwidth of the links that connect groups.

 Fat-tree:

     ft_type
         always choose 1

     num_levels
         number of levels in the fat-tree (2 or 3)

     switch_radix
         radix of the switch being used

     switch_count
         number of switches at leaf level.